the-bos/the-bos.github.io/_posts/2025-07-22-how-to-get-hired-ai-ml.markdown

 Be ready to analyze a business problem and break it down into the required systems.
 And then be ready to deep dive into each system component.

-The focus is still quite prominently on **GenAI**, so understand LLMs, RAG, prompting best practices, and hallucination mitigation, guardrails, and evaluation.
+The focus is still quite prominently on **GenAI**, so understand:
+- LLMs, RAG, prompting best practices, and hallucination mitigation, guardrails, and evaluation.
-Understand the basics of how text gets processed, from tokenization, to embeddings (more on this below), to context windows.
+- the basics of how text gets processed, from tokenization, to embeddings (more on this below), to context windows.
-Know what **context engineering** means, why it's _so hot right now_, and how to do it well.
+- **context engineering**, why it's _so hot right now_, and how to do it well.

 I further suggest reading up on specific, more cutting edge techniques like RLHF, LoRA, and whatever paper came out last week making its rounds in the AI-verse.

 Understand global vs local (per-customer / tenant-specific / federated) learning, and the deep tension of "how do I tailor things per customer?" vs "how do I keep things simple, and ensure data privacy + security is completely respected?"